Residence Act: Implementation

 During the early spring of 1791, Pierre (Peter) Charles L'Enfant began working on a plan for the capital city that identified the future sites of the "Congress House" (the United States Capitol) and the "President's House" (the White House).
 Design competitions were then held to solicit designs for each of those structures.
 Architect James Hoban was selected to design the President's House, and no satisfactory drawings were submitted for the Capitol.
 A late submission by William Thornton was selected for the Capitol.
 Stephen Hallet was hired to oversee construction, which got underway in September 1793.
 Hallet proceeded to make alterations to the design against the wishes of Washington and Jefferson and was then dismissed.
-George Hadfield was hired in October 1795 as superintendent of construction, but resigned three years later in May 1798, due to dissatisfaction with Thornton's plan and quality of work done thus far.
+George Hadfield was hired in October 1795 as superintendent of construction but resigned three years later in May 1798 due to dissatisfaction with Thornton's plan and the quality of work done thus far.

-The original intention of the Residence Act was to use proceeds from selling lots in the District to cover costs of constructing federal buildings in the capital.
+The original intention of the Residence Act was to use proceeds from selling lots in the District to cover the costs of constructing federal buildings in the capital.
 However, few were interested in purchasing lots.
 A shortage of funds further contributed to the delays and problems in building the Capitol and other federal buildings in Washington.

 In early June 1800, President John Adams made his first official visit to Washington, which lasted for several days.
 Amid the "raw and unfinished" cityscape, the president found the public buildings "in a much greater forwardness of completion than expected."
 The Senate (north) wing of the Capitol was nearly completed, as was the White House.
 The president moved into the White House on November 1.
 First Lady Abigail Adams arrived a few weeks later.
 The Senate of the Sixth Congress met in the Capitol for the first time on November 17, and on November 22, Adams delivered his fourth State of the Union Address to a joint session of Congress in the Senate chamber.
 The House (south) wing was not completed until 1811.
 Nonetheless, the House of Representatives began meeting there in 1807.

 In February 1801, Congress approved the District of Columbia Organic Act, which officially organized the District of Columbia.
 Congress then became the district's exclusive governing authority.

 Retrocession

-In 1846, based on a petition to Congress by the residents of the Virginia portion of the District (Alexandria County) and the City of Alexandria, the area of 31 sqmi which was ceded by Virginia was returned, leaving 69 sqmi of territory originally ceded by Maryland as the current area of the District in its entirety.
+In 1846, based on a petition to Congress by the residents of the Virginia portion of the district (Alexandria County) and the City of Alexandria, the area of 31 sqmi which was ceded by Virginia was returned, leaving 69 sqmi of territory originally ceded by Maryland as the current area of the district in its entirety.